-Courses: Twenty-four (24) points of courses at or above the 4000 level, taken for a letter grade, including MDES G4000 (Theory and Methods).
+Courses: Thirty (30) points of courses at or above the 4000 level, taken for a letter grade, including MDES G4000 (Theory and Methods).

 Language: Proficiency in one MESAAS language, demonstrated by successfully completing a two-semester course at the intermediate (second-year) level or higher with a grade of at least a B, or by passing an examination at the intermediate level.